 © Dave Mathieson - Amherst Daily News

-10-year-old Jacob LeBlanc accepted a $1,000 cheque on behalf of the War Amps Child Amputee Program during Tuesday’s meeting of the Defenders Motorcycle Club, Chapter 11, last night at the Old Warehouse Restaurant in Amherst.
+10-year-old Jacob LeBlanc accepted a $1,000 cheque on behalf of the War Amps Child Amputee Program during Tuesday’s meeting of the Defenders Motorcycle Club, Chapter 11, at the Old Warehouse Restaurant in Amherst.
 Presenting the cheque to Jacob is club vice president, Randy Thurber (left); club secretary, Vonnie Black; and club treasurer, Russ Ripley.

 AMHERST – Jacob LeBlanc knows first hand how important the War Amps Child Amputee Program can be to children that need prosthetic limbs.

 Last night the 10-year-old was at the Old Warehouse Restaurant in Amherst to receive a $1,000 cheque from the Defenders Motorcycle Club.